GabeScott/standard-works-vault/General Conference/2009 October - That Your Burdens May Be Light.md

 # That Your Burdens May Be Light

-*By L. Whitney Clayton - Of the Presidency of the Seventy*
+By Elder L. Whitney Clayton - *Of the Presidency of the Seventy*

 *Given in the October session of the 2009 General Conference*

+>*Burdens provide opportunities to practice virtues that contribute to eventual perfection.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/10/that-your-burdens-may-be-light?lang=eng)